St. Mary's Catholic Church (Massillon, Ohio): Structure

 Built primarily of sandstone, St. Mary's is a high Gothic Revival structure with a facade of two nearly identical towers and a Latin cross floor plan.
 The entire building measures 185 ft from north to south and 85 ft on the sides.
 Sculptures are placed in small alcoves on the second stories of the towers and at the peak of the front gable, while windows and belfries occupy the higher stories of the towers.
 The main entrance comprises three adjacent portals underneath a large rose window at the center of the facade.
 Both the buttresses and the corners of the towers rise to decorative finials, while a large cross crowns the front gable.

 National shrine of St. Dymphna

-In addition to its usual functions as a parish church, St. Mary's houses a shrine to St. Dymphna, a medieval Irish virgin martyr, although the shrine needed a complete reconstruction after being destroyed in a 2015 fire.
+In addition to its usual functions as a parish church, St. Mary's houses a shrine to Saint Dymphna, a medieval Irish virgin martyr, although the shrine needed a complete reconstruction after being destroyed in a 2015 fire.
 The church was listed on the National Register of Historic Places in early 1979, qualifying because of its historically significant architecture.
 It is one of four Massillon churches with this designation, along with First Methodist Church, John Verment's St. Joseph's Catholic Church, and St. Timothy's Episcopal Church.